 - Coaches the family on how to care for the patient

 - Delivers special services like speech and physical therapy when needed

 - Makes short-term inpatient care available when pain or symptoms become too difficult to manage at home, or the caregiver needs respite time

 - Provides bereavement care and counseling to surviving family and friends

-Memorial donations to support local hospice care are still accepted by the Abraham Lincoln Memorial Hospital Foundation.
+Memorial donations to support local hospice care are accepted by the Abraham Lincoln Memorial Hospital Foundation.
 These gifts are acknowledged locally and are used to reimburse the cost of pain medications for hospice patients in Logan and Mason counties.
 Hospice donations are also accepted by Memorial Home Services Hospice at 720 N. Bond Street in Springfield.